Edmonds College Logo

 SHS 219: Working With Diverse Populations: CD

-Identifies potential barriers to effective interactions with diverse populations, including culture, ethnicity, age, gender, sexual orientation, disability, and health differences.
+Identifies effective interactions, potential barriers to service, and treatment implications for diverse populations, including culture, ethnicity, age, gender, sexual orientation, disability, cognitive, and health differences.
 Provides a frame of reference and skills for effective work with clients different from oneself.
 This course addresses the educational content specified in WAC 246-811-030 (3 e).
-Prerequisite(s): Prerequisite: SHS 114 or SHS 115.
+Prerequisite(s): SHS 126, SHS 114, or SHS 115.

 Course Level Objectives